idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

 ### INS Recommendations

-- It not computing on a displaced mesh, use the hand-coded INS implementation because it is slightly faster and it includes the Laplacian terms in SUPG and PSPG stabilization methods, meaning it is completely consistent and will exhibit less error in the finite element solution
+- If not computing on a displaced mesh, use the hand-coded INS implementation because it is slightly faster and it includes the Laplacian terms in SUPG and PSPG stabilization methods, meaning it is completely consistent and will exhibit less error in the finite element solution
-- If computing on a dispalced mesh, use the AD implementation because it will include derivatives with respect to displacements in the Jacobian and the nonlinear solve will be more efficient.
+- If computing on a displaced mesh, use the AD implementation because it will include derivatives with respect to displacements in the Jacobian and the nonlinear solve will be more efficient.
 - If using the AD implementation, either run unstabilized with second order basis for the velocity and first order basis for the pressure, or if desiring stabilization use a first order basis for